-It was our Customers' trust in our strategy of being the best bank for them that enabled Bank Zachodni WBK to generate satisfactory results in 2017.
-It was also, and I cannot stress it enough, a reflection of skills, experience and engagement of all Bank's employees that is visible in their work, each and every single day.
-Thanks to all this, Bank Zachodni WBK won the "Best Bank in Poland" award for third time in a row in a prestigious competition "Euromoney Awards for Excellence".
+It was our Customers' trust in our strategy of being the best bank for them that enabled Bank Zachodni WBK Group to generate satisfactory results in 2017.
+It was also, and I cannot stress it enough, a reflection of skills, experience and engagement of all Group's employees that is visible in their work, each and every single day.
+Thanks to all this, Bank Zachodni WBK, as a leading company of our Group, was awarded the "Best Bank in Poland" award for third time in a row in a prestigious competition "Euromoney Awards for Excellence".
 Bank Zachodni WBK was also awarded for its outstanding financial results, business efficiency and successful implementation of innovations and new technologies to foster customer satisfaction and add value.
 The Bank also received the "Best Bank in Poland for SME" award as the best bank in Poland for SMEs.
 Once again, we were ranked first in "Financing Provider of the Year" category and we received Eurobuild Awards title for the best real estate bank in CEE.